 These are great to print for a quick center, especially during the month of February when Valentine’s Day is celebrated by so many.

 If you are in a district that doesn’t celebrate Valentine’s Day in classrooms, it is even MORE perfect because these sentences focus on friendship without a mention of cupid, being “mine”, hearts or saints! 🙂

 These also can be a great back to school resource for when you are looking at setting class expectations for how to treat each other.

 Within our collection you will find:

 - Friendship Fluency Sentences You will find a set with and a set without punctuation.
 Print these on card stock and laminate for durability.

 - Roll, Read & Keep Game Print in color and laminate.
 You will also need the winter phrases laminated and cut apart.
 Students place a phrase on each box, roll a die and read the sentence matching their roll.
 If the student can read the sentence, it is kept.
 Students take turns rolling until all phrases are gone.

 - My Friendship Fluency Book It can be so difficult to find just right books for beginning readers.
 Use the winter phrases and this booklet to create a book your struggling readers can read on their own.
 During small group instruction, have students practice reading a sentence then illustrate.
 Students can glue their phrase in the booklet below the illustration.
 This is a great way to build confidence as students add phrases throughout the the month of February or during back to school time!

 Looking for ideas on how to use the fluency sentences?
 Here are a few:

-Sentence Sort – The set includes statements, questions, exclamations and commands.
+- Sentence Sort – The set includes statements, questions, exclamations and commands.
 Let your students use sentence clues to sort them into the different kinds of sentences.
-Want a set without punctuation to make things a little more difficult?
-Try these: Friendship Sentences (No Punctuation)
+We’ve even included a set without punctuation to add more of a challenge.

 Want some ideas for early learners or strugglers?
 Check out our Friendship resources on The Kinder Corner: Friendship Resources